stuffmattdoes/resume/readme.md

 3. How do you decide which features to add to your product?
 4. What does career progression at your company look like?
 5. How do you implement employee feedback to improve your company?

+Thank you for taking the time to learn about me.
+I'm looking forward to returning the favor.
+I can most easily be reached via email at 📧 m.james.morrison00@gmail.com.